 Deploy a Matrix Server

-Step-by-step guide for chapter leads to stand up a private Matrix/Synapse communications server on a Raspberry Pi 5.
+Step-by-step guide for chapters to stand up their own Matrix/Synapse communications server on a Raspberry Pi 5.

 Overview